 Domestic violence needs assessment

-Last year we released a comprehensive piece of analysis, finding out what pathways there are for survivors of domestic violence in each borough of London.
+In 2016 we released a comprehensive piece of analysis, finding out what pathways there are for survivors of domestic violence in each borough of London.
 We looked at the barriers to accessing support, with housing being particularly prevalent.

 We also produced detailed directories of services in London – from advocacy to advice, health, specialist services for under-represented groups, and housing pathways.